 If your shed is in contact with the ground, it will get damp.
-That’s why it’s so important to make sure that before you construct your shed, you build a proper base for it to sit on.
-Bases are supplied as wooden kits, or you can make your own by laying a patio or concrete slab.
+That’s why it’s so important to make sure that, before you construct your shed, you build a wooden base for it to sit on, or lay a patio or concrete slab.

 A wooden base keeps your shed watertight by raising it off the ground, allowing air to circulate underneath.
-It should be made of pressure-treated or tanalised timber to help it withstand rot, but though fine for small sheds sited on lawns where drainage isn’t a problem, larger sheds require a more robust solution.
+It should be made of pressure-treated or tanalised timber to help it withstand rot.
+While this is fine for small sheds sited on lawns where drainage isn’t a problem, larger sheds will require a more robust base.

 Installing a patio slab or a concrete base is a great solution for those who’re comfortable with fairly heavy-duty DIY.
-Consider adding a damp-proof membrane and, to ensure good airflow, do consider installing your shed on a wooden base, or at least using floor bearers on top of the concrete or patio.
+Consider adding a damp-proof membrane and, to ensure good airflow, do consider sitting your shed on a wooden base or floor bearers, on top of the concrete or patio.

 Treat with wood preservative

 Even if you’ve bought a shed with a ten-year guarantee against rot, you still need to treat it with wood stain every year.
-That’s because while the initial pressure treatment is extremely effective against fungus and insects, its strength weakens over time.
-To keep your shed tip top, you need to top it up.
+That’s because, while the initial pressure treatment is extremely effective against fungus and insects, its strength weakens over time.
+To keep your shed in optimum condition, you need to top it up.

-When you site your shed, make sure you leave plenty of room all around it so you have good access to apply wood treatment.
+When you position your shed, be sure to leave plenty of access room so that it's easy to maintain and apply wood treatment.
 It also ensures there’s good airflow around the building which helps keep it dry and damp-free.

 Use a quality water or spirit-based stain.
 Water-based stains are quick drying and contain far fewer volatile organic compounds than spirit-based products, although some say they’re trickier to apply.
-It’s certainly true that solvents make for a thinner, more spreadable fluid but it is somewhat slower to dry and is far more toxic.
+It’s certainly true that solvents make for a thinner, more spreadable fluid but they are somewhat slower to dry and far more toxic.

 Check your doors and windows

-Wooden window frames and door frames need regular attention to keep them in good condition.
+Wooden window and door frames need regular attention to keep them in good condition.
 Over time, wood shrinks causing cracks and chinks to open up – space through which water may penetrate.
-Check for gaps and fill them with expanding foam, builder’s caulking, or by applying wooden splines.
+Check for gaps and fill them with expanding foam, builder’s caulk, or by applying wooden splines.